 The Django Unchained Script Is Wordy

 Tarantino is known for his dialogue.
 Anyone who’s seen a Tarantino movie might instantly notice the rhythm and style of Tarantino’s dialogue.
-However, when I started reading the Django Screenplay, I saw pages of scene description.
+However, when I started reading the Django screenplay, I first saw pages and pages of scene description.

 It isn’t totally uncommon for screenplays to run a page or two without dialogue, but the way Tarantino writes this scene description is uncommon.

-He writes with a semi-passive tone, one that’s not particularly efficient.
-He uses music cues and camera instruction, he refers to the history of the Spaghetti Western, he doesn’t give the montage a new scene heading.
+Tarantino writes with a semi-passive tone, one that’s not particularly efficient.
+He uses music cues and camera instruction, he refers to the history of the Spaghetti Western movies, he doesn’t give the montage a new scene heading.
 He uses extreme detail on characters that survive one scene.

 Many of these acts would get you scolded at even the best film schools, yet the Django Unchained script won the Oscar for Best Original Screenplay.